 Lawrence welcomes transfer applications from students who have graduated from high school or have a GED/HSED and are attending or have attended other colleges or universities.
 As an institution that prizes individuality and values diversity, Lawrence knows that transfer students often bring with them new or different perspectives that enrich not only their own educational experiences but those of other students.

 Dates and Deadlines

-Fall Term: The fall application deadline has been extended to August 25, with notification on a rolling basis.
+Fall Term: July 1st, with notification on a rolling basis.